-The enclosed proxy is solicited by the Board of Directors (the "Board") of O'Reilly Automotive, Inc. (the "Company" or "O'Reilly"), for use at the Annual Meeting of Shareholders ("Annual Meeting") to be held at the DoubleTree Hotel Springfield, 2431 North Glenstone Avenue, Springfield, Missouri 65803, on Tuesday, May 7, 2019, at 10:00 a.m., Central Time, and at any adjournments thereof.
+The enclosed proxy is solicited by the Board of Directors (the "Board") of O'Reilly Automotive, Inc. (the "Company" or "O'Reilly"), for use at the Annual Meeting of Shareholders ("Annual Meeting") to be held at the DoubleTree Hotel Springfield, 2431 North Glenstone Avenue, Springfield, Missouri 65803, on Thursday, May 14, 2020, at 10:00 a.m., Central Time, and at any adjournments thereof.
 Whether or not you expect to attend the meeting in person, please return your executed proxy card in the enclosed postage-paid envelope or vote via telephone or Internet, using the instructions discussed below and on the proxy card, and the shares represented thereby will be voted in accordance with your instructions.
-The proxy statement and the accompanying proxy card is expected to first begin mailing to shareholders on or about March 25, 2019.
+References to the Company's website and the contents thereof do not constitute incorporation by reference of the information contained on the Company's website, and such information is not part of this proxy statement.
+The proxy statement and the accompanying proxy card is expected to first begin mailing to shareholders on or about March 27, 2020.